xtuml/otel2puml/README.md

 ### Global Options

 - `-o`, `--output-dir`: Specify the output directory for generated files.
 Defaults to the current directory.
+Nested folders are not supported.

 ## Help and Usage Information